felipenoris/Mongoc.jl/docs/src/tutorial.md

 julia> collection = database["my-collection"]
 ```

-Like databases, a Collection is also created if it does not exists
+If it does not exist inside your database, the Collection
-in the first time you insert a document in it.
+is created in the first time you insert a document in it.

 ## BSON Documents